Who is this article for?

 CrashPlan Cloud, yes.

 CrashPlan for Small Business, no.

 Metadata is data about data.
 For example, when saving a file, your device automatically records information about when the file was created or modified.
-Code42 for Enterprise supports file metadata, such as file modification date, and embedded metadata on all platforms.
+Code42 supports file metadata, such as file modification date, and embedded metadata on all platforms.
 Downloaded files will include supported metadata as described in this article.